-This guide presents a framework for choosing the right language resource.
+Do you need to translate Korean?
+Do you want a free resource?
+Or do you require good work and are you willing to pay for it?
+There are five basic types of Korean translation provider.
+This guide presents a framework for choosing the right one.
 By making a good decision up-front, you will enjoy a productive translation experience in the Korean language.

 Get as much value as you can when you translate Korean.